algosup/2023-2024-project-3-virtual-processor-team-8/Functional-Specification.md

 </details>

 # A. Introduction
-As for the overview of the project, the client (ALGOSUP : Franck) has demanded us to create an emulator on which we will have to run an assembly[^4] ("[...].asm") file on it.
+As for the overview of the project, the client (ALGOSUP : Franck JEANNIN) has demanded us to create an emulator on which we will have to run an assembly[^4] ("[...].asm") file on it.
 The goal of the project is to create a virtual processor[^3] and an interpreter for running assembly code on that processor.
 The final product must be developed in plain, portable and coded in C language[^5] without the use of any external library beside C standard libraries.
-As for the complicator the client has recommended to use "gcc[^1]" and "Visual studio code[^2]" as IDE (integrated development environment).
+As for the compiler the client has recommended to use "gcc[^1]" and "Visual studio code[^2]" as IDE (integrated development environment).
 As for the operating system the final product will run on MacOS and Windows, and the devices used to develop the product are :

     - Apple MacBook Air 2021, equipped with the "M1" chip running on "Ventura 13.0" MacOS version.